- Our Program

 Call To Apply 877-701-7600

 Thank you for your interest in Second Nature.
-Second Nature is a licensed treatment program which uses the wilderness setting as a clinically-focused intervention to teach students accountability, communication skills and healthy emotional and behavioral habits.
-Second Nature base is located in Duchesne, Utah in the Uinta basin.
-During the summer months we operate in the Uintas mountain range and in the winter the high desert just north of Nine Mile Canyon on Bureau of Land Management property.
-Duchesne is a two hour drive from Salt Lake City, Utah.
+Second Nature is a licensed treatment program that uses the wilderness setting as a clinically-focused intervention to teach students accountability, communication skills, and healthy emotional and behavioral habits.
+Second Nature's base office is located in Duchesne, Utah in the Uinta Basin.
+During the summer months, we operate in the Uinta mountain range, and in the winter months, we explore the high desert just north of Nine Mile Canyon on Bureau of Land Management property.
+Duchesne is a two-hour drive from Salt Lake City, Utah.

-Field Instructors are pivotal to the success of each and every student.
-Field instructors work an 8 day on, 6 day off schedule.
-For the entire 8 days, instructors hike and camp with clients in the National Forest.
-Second Nature serves adolescents (13-17).
+Field Instructors are pivotal to the success of each and every student at Second Nature.
+Field instructors work an 8-day on, 6-day off schedule.
+For the entire 8 days, instructors hike and camp with clients ranging in age from 13-17.
 Field Instructors work with Licensed Therapists to deliver an individualized experience to each client.

-Applicants come to Second Nature with a variety of backgrounds and experience.
+Applicants come to Second Nature with a variety of backgrounds and experience levels.
 An open mind and willingness to learn are essential.
-Minimum requirements: Applicants are required to have a current physical and current CPR (American Red Cross) and Standard First Aid certification.
 Second Nature will also process a State and Federal criminal background check (BCI) of all potential employees.

 After reviewing your completed application materials, Second Nature may wish to conduct a phone interview with you.
 After the interview, you may be invited to participate in a 7-day Orientation trip.
 The Orientation trip is viewed as the second part of the interview process.
 It is also a time for the prospective employee to "interview" the program.
 Participation in the Orientation trip does not guarantee a position; however, we only select participants who meet all initial requirements, with the high hopes that they will be hired.
 New employees are offered positions on the last day of Orientation.

-For more information, please contact one of our recruiters at firstname.lastname@example.org
+For more information, please email our recruitment team at email@example.com